cakeller43/static_blog/priv/posts/Minimal_Api_Plug_Cowboy.md

 ## Run it!

 Now that we have started our router, it is time to try it out!
 Go back to your console and run the following command.
-It runs compiles and runs your project in an iex instance.
+It runs compiles and runs your project in an iex(the Elixir REPL) instance.

 ```
 iex -S mix